-The syllabus was decided on by the Educational Committe of the School of Business as the education plan for the Master's programme in Management Studies was revised 2012-01-10, last revised 2014-10-06.
+The syllabus was approved by the Educational Committee of the School of Business as the education plan for the Master's programme in Management Studies was revised 2012-01-10.
+Last revision 2017-11-20.

 Prerequisites and special admittance requirements